 - Then ad hoc costs such as travel, location fees for off site photography.

 |Ecommerce Website Cost Item||Low Cost||Medium cost|

 Bespoke website costs

-I have built many bespoke websites for companies in the travel, home improvement, oil and gas, finance, renewables and sports industry.
+I have built many bespoke websites for companies in the travel, home improvement, oil and gas, financial services, renewables and sports industry.

-Each company had website needs that did not exist within the functionality of a website builder or pre designed theme.
+Each company had specific needs that did not exist within the functionality of a website builder or pre designed theme.

-The following is an outline of the costs and work involved in re-designing and creating a completely bespoke website.
+The following is an outline of the overall cost and work involved in re-designing and creating a completely bespoke website.

 We started with a blank sheet of paper, so to speak.